Fight racism and defend migrants

 This morning, KONPNE were proud to support the Newcastle group of “Patients Not Passports” in campaigning against the charging of asylum seekers and refugees for NHS services.

-Pictured outside the iconic Whitley Bay Dome, Clare Bethell from the “Patients Not Passports” group said: “My work with asylum seekers with Care for Calais has shown me that migrants and asylum seekers in need of health care will not use the NHS for mental health issues, pregnancy or infectious diseases care because they know that they will be sent a bill for thousands of pounds.
+From outside the iconic Whitley Bay Dome, Clare Bethell from the “Patients Not Passports” group said: “My work with asylum seekers with Care for Calais has shown me that migrants and asylum seekers in need of health care will not use the NHS for mental health issues, pregnancy or infectious diseases care because they know that they will be sent a bill for thousands of pounds.
 When they don’t pay, our hospital trusts send the debt collectors after them.
 When they try and register with GPs they are often asked for a myriad of documents to prove who they are and where they live, which they don’t have.
 They then become more unwell and need more care than they would have done.
 We must stop patient charging in the NHS and return to an NHS with no Borders.”

 More information